The Lookout Restaurant, Okanagan Centre, British Columbia

 Facing west, the restaurant overlooks 75 acres of vineyards.
 The afternoon sun bathes them in gold.
 Sunsets are gorgeous.
 Executive Chef Maurice Desharnais leads the culinary team.

 Growing up in Northern Ontario, Chef Desharnais’ first job as a backcountry Ranger for one of Canada’s largest national parks was world-apart from the refined French-inspired cuisine he now creates.
 During his month-long stays in the interior of the park, he became innovative using whatever he could forage or catch.
 After developing this love for the bounty of what Canada has to offer and a bear attack while on assignment he went on to switch careers moving from forestry into studying culinary arts at Algonquin College in Ottawa.
 He’s traveled the world from Dubai to Berlin to Niagara on the Lake at Peller Estates but we met when he came to cook with the Food Day Canada contingent in New York City at the Beard House.
 The opportunity to have his own winery kitchen at a Peller-owned property came this year and he jumped at it.
 Maurice is a sommelier, a cheese expert and has competed on Chopped Canada.
+At the left is one of the FDC dishes for 2019 – a Lightfoot Farm heirloom tomato salad with a basil sponge!

 As in all top winery restaurants, their dishes are made specifically to pair perfectly with the Gray Monk’s fabulous wines which are handcrafted by Winemakers George Heiss Junior and Roger Wong.
 They offer classic cocktails, Frozé and a reserve wine list from the Peller family of wineries in British Columbia such as Black Hills, Tinhorn Creek, Sandhill and Red Rooster.